Patricia Evangelista

-Patricia Chanco Evangelista is a Filipina journalist and documentary filmmaker based in Manila, whose coverage focuses mostly on conflict, disaster and human rights.
+Patricia Chanco Evangelista is a Filipina trauma journalist and documentary filmmaker based in Manila, whose coverage focuses mostly on conflict, disaster and human rights.
 She is a multimedia reporter for online news agency Rappler and is a writer-at-large for Esquire magazine.
+Her first book, Some People Need Killing, came out in 2023.

 Education

 Evangelista finished high school at Saint Theresa's College of Quezon City.
 She graduated cum laude with a degree of BA Speech Communication University of the Philippines Diliman in 2006.
-She is an alumna of the UP Debate Society (UPDEBSOC).
+She is an alumna of the UP Debate Society.

 Career

-At 18, Evangelista first came to national attention when she became the first Filipino to win the London-based annual International Public Speaking Championships - an annual competition sponsored by the English-Speaking Union held in London.
+At 20-21, Evangelista first came to national attention when she became the first Filipino to win the London-based annual International Public Speaking Championships - an annual competition sponsored by the English-Speaking Union held in London.
 Her speech entitled Blonde and Blue Eyes for the theme Borderless World, bested 59 contestants from 37 countries.

 Early career

 She was first published as a youth columnist by The Philippine Star, and then went on to write a weekly column for the Philippine Daily Inquirers opinion section that ran for nine years.
 She has written for Rogue magazine and UNO.